Get Your Premium Membership

 Details | Akham Nilabirdhwaja Singh Poem

-In that rainy night
+On that rainy night

-a lone electric lamp shone;
+A lone electric lamp shone;

-flickering in its light.
+Flickering in its light.

-She might be sleeping then.
+She might have been sleeping then.

 I was driving my car

-in the rain
+In the rain

-towards my far home
+towards my distant home

 in the city.